sweIhm-ws2018-19/skillproject-di-4/README.md

-﻿# Alexa Skills Kit SDK Sample - Color Picker - Lieblingsfarbe (deutsche Übersetzung) A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a color picker skill for the Amazon Echo using the Alexa SDK.
+﻿# Alexa Skills Kit SDK Sample - Color Picker - Lieblingsfarbe (deutsche Übersetzung)m
+A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a color picker skill for the Amazon Echo using the Alexa SDK.

 ## Concepts